-A verdict form has been prepared for you to use.
-[Court reads the verdict form.]
+A verdict form has been prepared for you.
+[Court reads verdict form.]

-Take this form to the jury room, and when you have reached unanimous agreement on a verdict, your foreperson will fill in, date and sign the form.
+Take this form to the jury room, and when you have reached unanimous agreement on the verdict, your foreperson will fill in, date and sign the form.

 Although you have seen that the trial is being recorded by a court reporter, you should not expect to be able to use trial transcripts in your deliberations.
 You will have to rely on your own memories.